Badgerati/Pode.Web/docs/Tutorials/Elements/Icon.md

 # Icon

-The icon element will render [feather icons](https://feathericons.com) icon to your page.
-To create an icon element you use [`New-PodeWebIcon`](../../../Functions/Elements/New-PodeWebIcon), and supply the name of a feather icon using `-Name`; you can also change the icon colour via `-Colour` which can be a known name (red/green/etc) or a hex value (#333333).
+The icon element will render a [Material Design Icon](https://materialdesignicons.com) to your page.
+To create an icon element you use [`New-PodeWebIcon`](../../../Functions/Elements/New-PodeWebIcon), and supply the name of a Material Design Icon using `-Name`; you can also change the icon colour via `-Colour` which can be a known name (red/green/etc) or a hex value (#333333).

 ```powershell
 New-PodeWebCard -Content @(